temporalio/temporal/docker/README.md

 ```

 Replace the tag of `image: temporalio/auto-setup` to **YOUR_TAG** in `docker-compose.yml`.
-Then start the service using the below commands:
+Then start the service using the below command:
 ```bash
 $ docker-compose up
 ```